 How to Spot Real Gelato in Rome

-Gelato is a year-round indulgence in Rome, but with the rising summer temperatures, gelato season really kicks off and gelaterias seem to pop up on every corner of the city.
-Unfortunately, the majority of the city’s ice-cream shops serve a poor imitation of real Italian gelato, preferring to save time and increase profit by selling fake concoctions of powders, colorings and flavorings, as a opposed to the real deal made with fresh ingredients.
+Gelato is a year-round indulgence in Rome but, with the rising summer temperatures, gelato season really kicks off and gelaterias seem to pop up on every corner of the city.
+Unfortunately, the majority of the city’s ice-cream shops serve a poor imitation of real Italian gelato, preferring to save time and increase profit by selling fake concoctions of powders, colorings, and flavorings, as opposed to the real deal made with fresh ingredients.
 But how do you know what is good and what is bad?
 Take a look at the Local Aromas handy guide to finding great gelato in Rome.

 Authentic Italian gelato is slowly churned so it contains less air and has a dense texture.
 This gives is a weightiness and a thick, creamy appearance.
 Making real gelato is time-consuming so fake gelato will generally be whipped up with artificial powders which make it fluffier and lighter.
 The chemicals involved also keep the gelato puffed up without deflating so beware of immense mountains of gelato covered with decoration, the real stuff will usually stay under the level of the container and have an altogether more simple appearance.